Kicksecure/security-misc/README.md

 sound design principles.
 However, it's important to note that security-misc is a component of Kicksecure, not a substitute for it.
 The intention isn't to recreate Kicksecure within security-misc.
-Instead, specific security enhancements, like for example recommending a curated list of security-focused default packages (e.g., `libpam-tmpdir`), should be integrated directly into those appropriate areas of Kicksecure (e.g.`kicksecure-meta-packages`).
+Instead, specific security enhancements, like recommending a curated list of security-focused default packages (e.g., `libpam-tmpdir`), should be integrated directly into those appropriate areas of Kicksecure (e.g. `kicksecure-meta-packages`).

 Discussion: https://github.com/Kicksecure/security-misc/issues/154

-### development philosophy
+### Development philosophy

 Added in December 2023.

-"Maintainability is a key priority \[1\].
+Maintainability is a key priority \[1\].
 Before modifying settings in the downstream security-misc, it's essential to first engage with upstream developers to propose these changes as defaults.
 This step should only be bypassed if there's a clear, prior indication from upstream that such changes won't be accepted.
-Additionally, before implementing any workarounds, consulting with upstream is necessary to future unmaintainable complexity.
+Additionally, before implementing any workarounds, consulting with upstream is necessary to avoid future unmaintainable complexity.

 If debugging features are disabled, pull requests won't be merged until there is a corresponding pull request for the debug-misc package to re-enable these.
-This is to avoid configuring the system into a corner where it can be no longer debugged.
+This is to avoid configuring the system into a corner where it can no longer be debugged.

 \[1\] https://www.kicksecure.com/wiki/Dev/maintainability